Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 Adults fly slowly around lighting sources, searching for mates at night, and can sometimes be seen resting on walls or tree trunks during the day.

-Bagworms represent an interesting part of Oklahoma’s unique moth population, providing ample opportunity for study both for professional entomologists and amateur hobbyists alike.
+Bagworms represent an interesting part of Oklahoma’s unique moth population, providing ample opportunity for study for both professional entomologists and amateur hobbyists.

 31. Banded Woollbear Caterpillar